aliceliveprojects/little_spot_app/README.md

 To use, you must have:

 * [Spotify Developer Account](https://developer.spotify.com/dashboard/)

+Optionally:
 * [Heroku account](https://www.heroku.com/)

 You will need to deploy an extra server.
 The server is used as part of the authentication process, and keeps the CLIENT SECRET of your Spotify account safe.
-You can find a deployable example [here](https://github.com/aliceliveprojects/little_spot_authentication_server)
+You can find a deployable example [here](https://github.com/aliceliveprojects/little_spot_authentication_server), which you can deploy on Heroku, or locally.

 Please note: You can't play toons with this app!
 To do this, you will need the following plugin: [cordova-spotify](https://festify.github.io/cordova-spotify/)